gbrunner/developing-with-imagery/Week 4/README.md

 6. So how do we create this raster function?

 ## Demonstrate writing the Python Raster Function
-1. Extract pixel blocks
+1. Extract pixel blocks using PRFBaseDebugTemplate.py
 2. Look at pixel blocks in a notebook.
-3. Write algorithm
+3. Write algorithm using pixel blocks.
 4. Put algorithm into PRF.

 ## Extract pixel blocks from other datasets